quicwg/base-drafts/draft-ietf-quic-transport.md

 ### ECN Validation {#ecn-validation}

-It is possible for faulty network devices to corrupt or erroneously drop packets that set an ECN codepoint.
+It is possible for faulty network devices to corrupt or erroneously drop packets that carry a non-zero ECN codepoint.
 To provide robust connectivity in the presence of such devices, an endpoint validates the ECN counts for each network path  and disables use of ECN on that path if errors are detected.

 To perform ECN validation for a new path:

-* The endpoint SHOULD set the ECT(0) codepoint in the IP header of early outgoing packets sent on a new path to the peer ({{!RFC8311}}).
+* The endpoint sets an ECT(0) or ECT(1) codepoint in the IP header of early outgoing packets sent on a new path to the peer ({{!RFC8311}}).

-* The endpoint SHOULD monitor whether all packets sent with an ECT codepoint are eventually deemed lost (Section 6 of {{QUIC-RECOVERY}}), deeming this as an indication that ECN validation has failed.
+* The endpoint monitors whether all packets sent with an ECT codepoint are eventually deemed lost (Section 6 of {{QUIC-RECOVERY}}), indicating that ECN validation has failed.

 To reduce the chances of misinterpreting loss of packets dropped by a faulty network element, an endpoint could set an ECT codepoint for only the first ten